Gaya/gaya.pizza/blog/contents/articles/moving-gaya-design-to-gaya-ninja-blog/index.md

 Most shared hosting services just have simple FTP deployment and don't support any custom packages you might want to use.

 I wanted an environment where I could deploy code to and it would build and run my application, in my case my blog.

+Writing my posts in static files also means I can add them to my git repository, making it an awesome way to see how a post evolved and not having to sync a local and remote database for my data.

 ##How I switched
 Currently I am writing up the way I converted my WordPress blog to a static website and the process behind it.
 How it